Martchus/cpp-utilities/README.md

 ##### Remarks about building for Android
 I recommended doing this under Arch Linux (or an Arch Linux container) using `android-*` packages found on the AUR.
 The commands in this section assume this kind of build environment.
+For building on Windows, checkout the section "Building under Windows for Android" below.

 First, create a key for signing the APK (always required; otherwise the APK file won't install):
 ```